Agrius godarti (W.S. Macleay, [1826] )

 The Caterpillars of this species are intially pale green with a short blunt black tailhorn, and develop a dark dorsal line, and a pair of pale yellow sub-dorsal lines.

-Late instars develop a brown or black dorsal line, or become brown or black.
-They develop a series of diagonal pale yellow lines on the side of each abdominal segment, and orange spiracles, and a white zigzag line along each side under the spiracles.
+Late instars develop a brown or black dorsal line, or become brown or even black.
+They develop a series of diagonal pale yellow lines on the side of each abdominal segment, and orange and/or black spiracles, and a wavy yellowish line each side along under the spiracles.
 The tail horn becomes reddish, and curves backwards.

 The caterpillars have been found feeding on